DougManuel/ds-presentation/README.md

 1) Example: the workflow we use to create algorithms for [Project Big Life](https://projectbiglife.ca)

 ## 1) Housekeeping
 1) After the presentation: please complete an evaluation.
-[Link]
+[Link](https://projectbiglife.typeform.com/to/qMhO7F)
 1) Want a Project Big Life Hexigon sticker?
-Just send make say 'hi' or make a comment in [issues] and we'll send one out to you.
-(We just want to encourage you to try out git and GitHub.)
+Just send make say 'hi' or make a comment in [issues](https://github.com/DougManuel/data_science_presentation/issues/1) and we'll send one out to you.
+There is a link to a form where you can send us your mailing address.
+(Really, we just want to encourage you to try out git and GitHub.)
 1) References and resources.
    - References are below.
    - Links to repositories and web resources.